elmtree-askmo/cloudcannon-app/content/learn/nursing/what-are-adverse-effects-and-what-strategies-can-be-used-to-manage-them.md

 url: /learn/nursing/questions/what-are-adverse-effects-and-what-strategies-can-be-used-to-manage-them
 score: -1.0
 related_article1:
-    id: 166433
+    id: 166425
+    title: >-
-    title: Explain the role of systemic circulation in drug distribution.
+        Explain the mechanism of the first pass effect and its impact on drug efficacy.
     subject: Nursing
-    url: /learn/nursing/questions/explain-the-role-of-systemic-circulation-in-drug-distribution
+    url: /learn/nursing/questions/explain-the-mechanism-of-the-first-pass-effect-and-its-impact-on-drug-efficacy
 related_article2:
-    id: 166436
+    id: 166424
-    title: List the routes of drug excretion and discuss one factor that affects excretion.
+    title: >-
+        Describe the process of enteric absorption and list two factors that can affect it.
     subject: Nursing
-    url: /learn/nursing/questions/list-the-routes-of-drug-excretion-and-discuss-one-factor-that-affects-excretion
+    url: /learn/nursing/questions/describe-the-process-of-enteric-absorption-and-list-two-factors-that-can-affect-it
 related_article3:
+    id: 166423
+    title: >-
+        What is the definition of 'onset of action' in pharmacology, and why is it important?
+    subject: Nursing
+    url: /learn/nursing/questions/what-is-the-definition-of-onset-of-action-in-pharmacology-and-why-is-it-important
+related_article4:
     id: 166432
+    title: >-
-    title: What factors affect drug metabolism, and what are the clinical implications of these factors?
+        What factors affect drug metabolism, and what are the clinical implications of these factors?
     subject: Nursing
     url: /learn/nursing/questions/what-factors-affect-drug-metabolism-and-what-are-the-clinical-implications-of-these-factors
-related_article4:
+related_article5:
-    id: 166424
+    id: 166437
-    title: Describe the process of enteric absorption and list two factors that can affect it.
+    title: >-
+        What are the types of drug interactions, and what are their clinical implications?
     subject: Nursing
-    url: /learn/nursing/questions/describe-the-process-of-enteric-absorption-and-list-two-factors-that-can-affect-it
+    url: /learn/nursing/questions/what-are-the-types-of-drug-interactions-and-what-are-their-clinical-implications
 ---

 &nbsp;